 The cart will bear the load if the cargo is piled up in the middle.
 Line 2 stays in the middle of the lower trigram; therefore it is reliable and can bear the cargo evenly loaded, like a strong courtier serving a tender king through the principle of moderation.

-Enlightenment through nine two: 1) to bear hardship without complaining, or 2) take on heavy responsibilities and make a contribution.
+Enlightenment through nine two: 1) to bear hardship without complaining, or 2) to take on heavy responsibilities and make a contribution.
 The big cart is capable of carrying all the resources and reaching its far destination.
 This signifies that as a reliable person he can carry out what is assigned without calamity.
-The hexagram that appears while this line is activated accordingly is Li (30), clinging, where to herd cattle (for pulling the big cart) is auspicious.
+If this line changes to feminine, the hexagram will appears as Li (30), clinging, where to herd cattle (for pulling the big cart) is auspicious.

 The 3rd line

-Text: The duke uses sacrifices to worship the son of Heaven (or the duke pays tribute to the king); the villain is unable to do so.
+The duke (公) uses sacrifices to worship the Son of Heaven (or, pays tribute to the king) (天子); the villain is unable to do so.

-If line 3 changes to Yin symbolised by the feminine line and becomes a villain, trigram Qian disappears, while line 3 itself is pleased.
+If line 3 changes to Yin symbolised by the feminine line and becomes a villain, trigram Qian2 disappears, while line 3 itself is pleased.

-Commentary on the image: The duke uses sacrifice to worship the son of Heaven (or the duke pays tribute to the king); the villain does harm.
+Commentary on the image: The duke uses sacrifice to worship the son of Heaven (or, pays tribute to the king); the villain does harm.

 When the villain becomes rich, he can harm society.
 The villain only pleases himself, and others will be hurt because he is heartless.